projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    System block for building vACPI table with Px/Cx data

-Some ioctl APIs are defined for the Device model to query Px/Cx data from the Service VM VHM.
-The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from the CPU state table to the Service VM VHM.
+Some ioctl APIs are defined for the Device model to query Px/Cx data from the Service VM HSM.
+The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from the CPU state table to the Service VM HSM.

 The build flow is: